rsingh09/capstone-final-submission/README.md

 ## Download dataset and install libraries
 https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents

+ - Dataset is to large to upload on github (3.06gb)

 ### Required Libraries
 To run the analysis, the following Python libraries are required: